lonesomeshark/protection/Readme.md

 LonesomeShark is a FlashLoan Liquidation Protection Platform that protects DeFi borrowers from costly liquidations by giving them a simple, friendly, and easy to use UI to monitor their health factor.

+Why lonesome shark?
+Because no more shark loans needed, flashloans replace them :)
+Shark loans are getting lonely because of this!

 #### Deployed - Kovan Testnet (beta release only)

 Live demo: https://lonesomeshark.xyz/